Understanding Circulating Currents

 Sign Up For Our Newsletter

 Electric motor bearings fail for a variety of reasons but the two most common reasons for electrical failure are circulating and common mode currents.
 Circulating currents are found in all motors.
-The severity of the problem and therefore the risk to the motor bearings is proportional to the motor frame size (the larger the motor frame the greater the risk.
+The severity of the problem and therefore the risk to the motor bearings is proportional to the motor frame size — meaning the larger the motor frame the greater the risk.
 In this article, we will take a look at circulating currents, including the cause, their impact on motor bearings, and effective strategies to mitigate damage.

 Application Engineer II